 One less thing to worry over (other than over-optimization)?
 CHECK!

-Not Keeping it Natural When Adding Anchor Text to Links
+NOT Keeping it Natural When Adding Anchor Text to Links = Optimization “Error”

 A popular anchor text (SEO) technique is to make sure that you’re linking more to your sub-level pages vs. top-levels (main pages).
 Why?
 Because search engine bots need help with finding content on your site, especially with pages/posts that exist deep within.
 Remember this: top-level pages can be quickly indexed, but sub-level pages, not so much.

->Another way to help boost SEO with anchor text is to ensure the text aligns with BOTH the topic at hand (or something closely related) and the hyperlinked page.
-It’s imperative to keep anchor text sounding natural vs. forced because search engine bots will detect/ding “forced” anchor text.
+>Another way to help boost search engine optimization with anchor text is to ensure that the context aligns with BOTH the topic at hand (or something closely related) and the hyperlinked page.
+It’s imperative to keep anchor text sounding natural vs. forced because search engine bots will detect “forced” anchor text.

 Another tip: avoid using keywords in anchor text, period.
 It might not be visible to your audience, but the search engines will notice.
 Hence, the examples below!